capotej/groupcache-db-experiment/README.markdown

 # groupcache-db-experiment
 This project simulates a scenario wherein a few frontends running [groupcache](http://github.com/golang/groupcache) are fronting a slow database.
+See my [blog post](http://www.capotej.com/blog/2013/07/28/playing-with-groupcache/) about it for more details.

 # Getting it running
 The following commands will set up this topology: